Skjoldrun/Skjoldrun.github.io/docs/csharp/windows-service.md

 An easy way to install and uninstall the service is to have some batch scripts in the project folder.

-***Note:*** Call these from a console with Admin priviledges.
+***Note:*** Call these from a console with Admin privileges.
 Installation and Uninstalltion can only be done by administrators of the machine.

 **Install.bat:**